tcrundall/chronostar-tng/docs/source/guides/componentguide.rst

 :class:`~chronostar.component.spherespacetimecomponent.SphereSpaceTimeComponent`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The SphereSpaceTimeComponent has an age (hence time) and assumes the distribution of an association at birth to be spherical.
+The SphereSpaceTimeComponent has an age (hence the time in its name) and assumes the distribution of an association at birth to be spherical.
 The birth distribution is therefore a 6D Gaussian, spherical in position and spherical in velocity.
 The current day distribution (which determines the actual log probabilities of the data)